If you are a registered attendee, please check the email at which you registered for connection details.

 What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
 What actionable changes would you implement in this region, and why?
 How would these changes promote integrated mobility solutions?

-Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than February 28, 2021.
-The winner shall receive the award, free admission to all aspects of the conference, and a generous $500 scholarship!
+The winner shall receive the award, free admission to a future in-person conference, and a generous $500 scholarship!